priyankalad/profile-card-component/README.md

 ### What I learned

-- I am starting learn how to use media queries with this project.
-In this project, I have implemented the view for desktop
+- I am starting to learn how to use media queries.
+In this project, I have implemented media qiery for the view for desktop

 ```css
 @media (min-width: 1440px) {